yerva/TwitterFollowersViz/README.md

 ## Welcome To Twitter-Followers-Visualisation App
 The app is hosted here : [http://bit.ly/13IRtT1](http://bit.ly/13IRtT1)

-Goal: To get to know more about
+Goal: To get to know more about:

 1. Rails Web App Development
 2. Backbone.js for client-side development
 3. D3.js for graph visualisation